halocore099/TpmWrapperFull/docs/WINDOWS_BUILD.md

 ### Windows TPM Access

-- The client uses **Windows TBS (TPM Base Services)** API
+- The client uses **Windows TBS (TPM Base Services)** API directly
-- No additional drivers needed (TBS is built into Windows)
+- wolfTPM's WINAPI interface communicates with TBS natively
-- Works with hardware TPM 2.0 chips
+- Works with hardware TPM 2.0 chips on Windows 10 and 11
 - **Note:** Software TPM simulators (like swtpm) are not available on Windows
   - For development, use a machine with hardware TPM
   - Or use WSL2 with Linux build for swtpm testing